 - Avira vs. Windows Defender

-Windows Defender was originally known as Microsoft Security Essentials in operating systems prior to Windows 10.
-Older versions had few features and could barely be considered an antivirus.
-For many years, Security Essentials scored near the bottom on most antivirus tests.
+You may know Windows Defender as Microsoft Security Essentials if you’re using or have used an operating system earlier than Windows 10.
+Previous versions had fewer features and, in fairness, could barely be considered an antivirus.
+For many years, Microsoft Security Essentials scored at the bottom of most antivirus tests.

-However, the free option that ships with Windows 10 can now:
+However, the new and improved free option that comes with Windows 10 can now:

 - Scan your programs

 - Download new virus definitions through Windows updates

 - Scan automatically or on-demand for malicious programs

 In antivirus tests, Windows Defender performs well in the fields of protection, performance, and usability.
 Its ability to detect and remove threats is comparable to other dedicated antivirus software like Avira and Bitdefender.

 - It offers 100% protection against zero-day attacks